vishal-kumaar/Rock-Paper-Scissors/README.md

 <br>

-> Time taken to build this project is 2 hrs and I really enjoyed it 😎.
+> The time taken to build this project is 2 hours and I really enjoyed it 😎.

 <br>